wp-plugins/leaguemanager/readme.txt

  - deletion of multiple leagues, teams or competitions
  - implemented function to display widget statically.
 See FAQ for usage
  - uninstallation method implemented

+== Screenshots ==
+1. Main page for selected League
+2. League Preferences
+3. Adding of up to 15 matches simultaneously for one date
+4. Easy insertion of tags via TinyMCE Button
+5. Widget control panel